Mats Valk: The Valk

 Valk collaborated with the Chinese brand QiYi MoFangGe to set up his own brand, The Valk, creating cubes according to his own specifications.
 The design of the mechanism and the performance of the cube has to be approved by Valk himself before the cube is mass-produced and sold.
 The first cube released under this brand was the Valk 3 on 15 August 2016.
 This cube has been used by many other world-class speedcubers, including Patrick Ponce's former world record single.
 The size of the cube (5.55 cm each side) is a reference to his first Rubik's cube world record.
 He set his 2016 3x3x3 world record using a special magnetized version of this cube put together by TheCubicle.us, known as the Cubicle Valk 3 M. In 2018, QiYi released another Valk 3x3, the Valk Power and Power M, short for Valk Power Magnetic, the first copper core speedcube.
 Lastly, Qiyi released the newest Valk 3x3 called the Valk 3 Elite M. It has a dual magnet setting that no cube previously has had.
-The Valk Collection also has 2x2s, 4x4s, and a 5x5, all endorsed by Valk himself.
+The Valk Collection also has 2x2s, 4x4s, and a 5x5.